 g) timely processing and resolution of reconsideration of any adverse decision made by the accreditation body elated to its desired accreditation status, including refusal to accept an application, refusal to proceed with an assessment, corrective action requests, changes in accreditation scope, decisions to deny, suspend or withdraw accreditation, and/ or any other action that impedes the attainment of accreditation.

-h) due notice from AIHA-LAP, LLC of any changes to its requirements for accreditation, the opportunity to express views before AIHA-LAP decides on the precise form and effective date of the changes per Policy Module 8.
+h) due notice from AIHA LAP of any changes to its requirements for accreditation, the opportunity to express views before AIHA LAP decides on the precise form and effective date of the changes per Policy Module 8.

-i) AIHA-LAP, LLC impartiality and confidentiality regarding the CAB in accreditation decisions, including confidentiality of records.
+i) AIHA LAP impartiality and confidentiality regarding the CAB in accreditation decisions, including confidentiality of records.